hadronized/strongly-typed-thoughts.net/media/blog/spectra_plugins.md

 about.
 Then `cargo` tries to compile our application.
 You can see an invokation to `rustc` with a long list of arguments.
 Among them, two interest us:

-- The one specifying the list of dependencies your project, needs:
+- The one specifying the list of dependencies your project needs:
   + `-L dependency=/tmp/dyn-hello-world/target/debug/deps`.
 - The ones specifying the list of crates you might use in `extern crate` statements.
   + `--extern tempdir=/tmp/dyn-hello-world/target/debug/deps/libtempdir-9929bcad6dc8cc47.rlib`